emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes_CI1_historic_districts.md

 # Personal notes/things to do/ideas for further analysis:
 - `#\| eval: false`
-- [ ] shiny app where you can select the state and then a histogram/bar chart pops up for the cateories
+- [ ] shiny app where you can select the state and then a bar chart pops up for the cateories
+  - [ ]
-- [ ] do the proportional/standardization thing
+- [x] do the proportional/standardization thing
   - [x] get data by state for area
 - [ ] Data cleaning:
   - [ ] `category of property` variable -- district for most, but site for some... but it is all caps sometimes and not some other times ex: `Fort Union Trading Post National Historic Site Historic District (Boundary Increase)` -- marked as `site` and it's not really a historic district in the way I was thinking...